meili-NG/meiliNG.js/README.md

 * XSRF preventions using session tokens.

 ## Use cases
-Meiling Engine is used in:
+Meiling Project is used in:
 * Stella IT Accounts
 * and more!